novoalab/Nm_Nanopore_Drosophila/README.md

 - a bed file with predicted modified sites if available (Nm_pos.bed)

-- a barplot of the scaled difference of the summed errors per 5mer (score) per reference per comparison.

 You can find examples of the input files in the "input" folder.

 ## Results